fieldtrip/website/workshop/madrid2019/tutorial_freq.md

 ---
 title: Time-frequency and spectral analysis
-tags: [tutorial, eeg, brainvision, preprocessing, trialfun, timelock, eeg-affective]
+tags: [madrid2019, tutorial, eeg, brainvision, timelock, eeg-language]
 ---
+# Frequency analysis of task and resting state EEG

-# General introduction
+## General introduction

-In this tutorial you can find information about how to analyze the spectral content of in two different EEG datasets.
+In this tutorial you can find information about how to analyze the spectral content in two different EEG datasets.
 The datasets consist on a multi-sensory object categorization task and a resting state experiment (description below).
 The idea behind this approach is to show the user, in a single tutorial, how to explore the spectral dimension of